mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/exceptions-cpfxxxx/cpf0555-exception.md

 title: CPF0555Exception Class
 ---

-The exception that is thrown when Date not in specified format or date not valid.
+The exception that is thrown when Date not in specified format or date not valid: {0}

 **Namespace:** ASNA.QSys.Runtime.JobSupport <br/>
 **Assembly:** ASNA.QSys.Runtime